navid59/demoV2Api/docs/README.md

     Regarding the **error code** & the **status** you will be able to manage the messages & the actions on your Site / App after the success or failed payments in 3DS

+#### What is 3DS
+3DS is a security protocol used to authenticate users / card holders.
+*   #### What kind of data need to be collected for 3DS To have benefit of 3DS need to be collected some simple data of the User's device, what they used it to make the payments

+    Like :
+        OS name, OS version, IP, ...

+    In above **simple Json**, you have a list of them (payment -> data -> 3DS) Feel free to use <a href="#">**/example/theme/js/3DS.js**</a> if you need it.
 ##### Resources
 ###### ( <a href="https://github.com/mobilpay" target="_blank">GitHub repository</a> )
 ###### ( <a href="https://documenter.postman.com/preview/4914690-b18061f3-e352-4d30-a4f5-1195dcfc40e7?environment=&versionTag=latest&apiName=CURRENT&version=latest&documentationLayout=classic-double-column&right-sidebar=303030&top-bar=FFFFFF&highlight=EF5B25" target="_blank">see API examples in different programming languages</a> )